bobhaslett/d3-v4-sliders/README.md

 ## Positioning

 Horizontal slders are appended within an SVG element.
 All the gemoetry is held within  a 'g' element that is translated to x=zero+margin.left, y=zero plus the top margin.
 The default SVG height is set to 55px and margin.top is set at 20px, enough room for the handle and a scale underneath.
 When adding labels (Slider 4) you should adjust the height and margin.top.
+There is also a default margin.right parameter of 20px.

 ![alt tag](https://bobhaslett.github.io/d3-v4-sliders/images/slider.png)